National and county politicians aren’t the only ones faced with tough fiscal decisions this year.

 Street Superintendent Tony Wagner said such a move might only serve to cause residents to look at pool memberships elsewhere.
 While it may save some on expenses, Buckley added that it could also cost the facility just as much in revenue.

 As aldermen struggled to find places for cuts, it became more likely that the city would rely on its fund reserves to absorb this year’s budget gap.
-Travaglini said the board could accept the deficit for now with further reductions dependent on the outcome of the controversial plan to redevelop Kenrick Plaza with a Walmart Supercenter.
+Travaglini said the board could accept the deficit for now with further reductions of the controversial plan to redevelop Kenrick Plaza with a Walmart Supercenter.

 “Next year will we have a better idea if this [deficit] is going to be permanent or whether or not we are going to see money coming in and light at the end of the tunnel,“ Travaglini said.
 “If we are not going to have it, then we gotta be prepared to make some hard decisions because it’s going to be a long road back.”

-If the Shrewsbury decides to give financing support to the redevelopment, it could receive a boost in sales tax revenues to help offset the budget gap.
+If the Shrewsbury decides to give financing support to the redevelopment, it could receive to help offset the budget gap.
 Buckley told the board she believed that would be the only way to avoid making steep cuts to city services.

 The board will have one more chance to discuss and review the budget at a work session Dec.
 6 before passing a final version the following week.